phoebeW17/NextStepSafeguarding/README.md

 My static website will be based on a fictitious walking group called Next Step and will feature their webpages on safeguarding and how they approach safeguarding issues in the club.
 I was inspired to create some webpages on the topic of safeguarding because it was a task we had to complete as part of the university walking club I was a part of.
 I think it is an absolutely vital topic to learn about so my aim is to create an easy to use site with clear information and call to action points in case the need to report a safeguarding issue occurs.

-- Add an image of the finished site here.
-I like to use [amiresponsive](https://ui.dev/amiresponsive) to get an image of my site on all device sizes, and amiresponsive allows you to click links on the page and scroll, so each device can show a different element of your site.

 Live site can be found here: [Next Step Safeguarding](https://phoebew17.github.io/NextStepSafeguarding)

 ---